 - Bring to a boil on high heat, then lower the temperature, cover the pot, and maintain a low simmer for 20-25 minutes, until the apples are completely tender and cooked through.

 - Remove from heat.
-Use a food processor to mash the apples.
+Use a food processor to puree the apples.

 - If the applesauce is too thick, add more water to thin it out.